 California law says that all parties to an accident must file an SR-1.
 This is true no matter who caused the collision.6

-5. Does a person have to report a collision to his/her insurance company?
+5. Do I have to report a collision to my insurance company?

-California law does not require a driver to report an accident to an insurance company.
+California law does not require you to report an accident to an insurance company.

-But most insurance policies state that the insured driver should:
+But most insurance policies state that you should:

 - report an accident,